Khadalicioso/UNILINK_Academic_Community_Web_Application/README.md

 **Note:** This super system is not yet fully integrated.

+## Languages Used

+- **HTML**: The standard markup language used to create the structure of web pages.
+- **CSS**: A style sheet language used for describing the presentation of a document written in HTML, including layout, colors, and fonts.
+- **JavaScript**: A programming language that enables interactive web pages and is an essential part of web applications.
+- **PHP**: A server-side scripting language used for web development to create dynamic page content and manage databases.
+- **MySQL**: A relational database management system used to store, retrieve, and manage data for the application.
+- **Bootstrap**: A front-end framework for developing responsive and mobile-first websites, providing pre-designed components and styles.
+- **Google Authentication API**: An API that allows users to authenticate using their Google accounts, providing a secure and convenient login method.

 ## Subsystems

 The UNILINK application consists of the following key subsystems: